DataDog/integrations-core/databricks/README.md

 ### Service Checks

-See the Spark [service checks documentation][8] for a list of service checks collected.
+See the [Spark integration documentation][8] for the list of service checks collected.

 ### Events